accelerated-text/accelerated-text/README.md

 After running this command the document plan editor will be availabe at _http://localhost:8080_, while AMR and DLG editors will be reachable via _http://localhost:8080/amr/_ and _http://localhost:8080/dlg/_ respectively.

-For more detailed description of text generation workflow visit the [Text Generation Guide](docs/guide.md).
+For more detailed description of text generation workflow visit the [Documentation](docs/README.md).

 ## Demo